Notre Dame Fighting Irish football rivalries: USC

-Historical rivalries
+Historic rivalries

 Notre Dame has traditionally played Division I FBS football independent from any conference affiliation.
-In its early years joining a conference, in particular the geographically-contiguous Big Ten Conference, would have provided stability and scheduling opportunities.
-Conferences have periodically approached Notre Dame about joining, most notably the Big Ten in 1999.
-Notre Dame elected to keep its independent status in football feeling that it has contributed to Notre Dame's unique place in college football lore.
-Subsequently, Notre Dame joined the ACC for other sports and agreed to 5 football games with ACC teams per year.
-The following is a list of historical rivalries in order of games played and a synopsis of each series history.
+In its early years joining a conference, in particular the geographically contiguous Big Ten Conference, might have provided different scheduling opportunities than those that evolved historically.
+Conferences have periodically approached Notre Dame about joining, including the Big Ten in 1999.
+Notre Dame has elected to keep its independent status in football, even after joining the ACC for other sports.